Justo Rufino Barrios: Second term

 In 1879, a constitution was ratified for Guatemala.
 This was the Republic's first as an independent nation, as the old Conservador regime had ruled by decree.
 In 1880, Barrios was reelected President for a six-year term.
 Barrios unsuccessfully attempted to get the United States of America to mediate the disputed boundary between Guatemala and Mexico.

 Central American Union

 Barrios was an advocate for unifying the territories of Central America into a single state.
 The legitimation and consolidation of Barrios as a charismatic military and political leader was such that on February 28, 1885, Barrios declared himself President of Central America and sought support for the plan by the United States.

-Guatemala, El Salvador, and Honduras agreed to re-form the Central American Union, but the then Salvadoran President Rafael Zaldivar decided to withdraw, and sent envoys to Mexico to join in an alliance to overthrow Barrios.
+Guatemala, El Salvador, and Honduras agreed to re-form the Central American Union, but the then Salvadoran President Rafael Zaldívar decided to withdraw, and sent envoys to Mexico to join in an alliance to overthrow Barrios.
 Mexican President Porfirio Díaz feared Barrios' liberal reforms and the potential of a strong Central America as a neighbor if Barrios' plans bore fruit.
 Díaz sent Mexican troops to seize the disputed land of Soconusco.